vytautasmatukynas/Order-Managment-Web-App/README.md

 My new project - order managment web app.
 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo

 Fow now this app is read-only - under construction.
-There will be add/update/remove functions, login window, different accounts with diffrent privileges and etc.
+There will be add/update/remove functions, login window, different accounts with different privileges and etc.

 It gets data from same postgreSQL server as desktop app: